 I am the Director of Digital Strategy at a growing marketing agency in Seattle and spend most of my free time with our son and my wife, extended family, friends, books, and music.
 We're so excited for the opportunity to grow our family through adooption and embark on this next adventure together!

-I'm a Maryland native with three amazing sisters and two loving parents who moved to Seattle almost ten years ago to start college in the hopes of becoming a physician.
+I'm a Maryland native with three amazing sisters and two loving parents who moved to Seattle almost twelve years ago to start college in the hopes of becoming a physician.
 That all shifted my junior year when I took my first creative writing class- I soon switched majors and graduated with a B.A. in English and Creative Writing.

 I took on a copywriting job soon after graduating and met Scott.
 We fell in love, got married and had our first son, Yoni, in 2015.
 Having Yoni changed everything for me- I left my long-term role as a program manager at a major Seattle tech company to be with him full-time.
 Surprisingly, being at home with Yoni has opened more doors for me than I could have anticipated.
 I've learned so much about myself- mainly that being a mother is truly the best job in the world.